 A Community Restoration Project – LATEST NEWS

-23rd May 2021 sees the launch of our Crowdfunder please support us and also send the link out to anyone and everyone that may be interested in our community project
+Thank you to everyone who donated, The page remains open as a way to support us.
+Please consider donating and send the link out to anyone and everyone that may be interested in our community project

 Link to Manx Beauty Facebook page.
 Further links to this project at the foot of this page.